Vivek Venkatesh, Ph.D.

 School of Graduate Studies

 Tel: 514-848-2424, Ext.
 8936

-Dr. Vivek Venkatesh is Associate Dean, Academic Programs and Development at the School of Graduate Studies and Assistant Professor in the Educational Technology program.
-Since joining Concordia as a full-time faculty member in 2008, Dr. Venkatesh has secured, either as principal investigator, co-principal investigator or co-investigator on multi-institutional research teams, more than $1million in funding at provincial, federal and international levels.
-His research publications traverse the areas of learning sciences, the impact of social media on online learning, and the integration of information and communication technologies in university settings.
+Dr. Vivek Venkatesh is Associate Dean, Academic Programs and Development at the School of Graduate Studies and Associate Professor in the Educational Technology program.
+Since joining Concordia as a full-time faculty member in 2008, Dr. Venkatesh has secured, either as principal investigator, co-principal investigator or co-investigator on multi-institutional research teams, more than $2 million in funding at provincial, federal and international levels.
+His research publications traverse the areas of learning sciences, the impact of social media on online learning, extreme heavy metal subcultures, and the integration of information and communication technologies in university settings.
 He has delivered a dozen invited addresses and keynote speeches at international conferences and meetings in Canada, Sweden, France, China and Japan.

-Read more about Dr. Venkatesh’s current research on online interactions on Concordia Now and in Decibel Magazine.
+Read more about Dr. Venkatesh’s current research on heavy metal subcultures, technology integration and online interactions here:

 - Doctor of Philosophy in Educational Technology, Concordia University, Montreal, Canada, 2008 July

 - Master of Arts in Educational Technology Concordia University, Montreal, Canada 2002 December

 - Postgraduate Diploma in Education (P. G. D. E.), with Credit Specialization in Secondary Schools National Institute of Education: Nanyang Technological University, Singapore 1998 May